-s Sl.
-No. Party Date Nature of complaint Result of investigations .72 PL/RLG December 1955.
-Alleged attacks by bo.h.
-Parties in the area Pha Louam south of Muong Peun between 5 and 20 December 1955 The investigation was based on the evidence received from Royal Laotian Government witnesses owing to the difficulty of obtaining PL witnesses On the basis of the evidence the Commission considered that:- 1 (a) the Pathet Lao complaints alleging attacks by the Laotian National Army on their positions in this area have no foundation. - H (b) the Laotian National Army positions in the area mentioned above were first attacked by the Pathet Lao on 5 December, 1955, but later as a result of counter attacks the original positions were restored. र्थ कार्य रामेव जयते that most of the Laotian National Army posts in these areas were established in the period June/July 1955.
+SI.
+No. io.
+Party Date Nature of complaint Result of investigations 27. .
+PL/RLG December 1955.
+Alleged attacks by both Parties in the area Pha Louam south of Muong Peun between 5 and 20 December 1955 The investigation was based on the evidence received from Royal Laotian Government witnesses owing to the difficulty of obtaining PL witnesses On the basis of the evidence the Commission considered that: (a) the Pathet Lao complaints alleging attacks by the Laotian National Army on their positions in this area have no foundation.
+The second se (b) the Laotian National Army positions in the area mentioned above were first attacked by the Pathet Lao on 5 December, 1955, but later as a result of counter attacks the original positions were restored. यमेव जयते 2 It would appear from the evidence available with the Commission that most of the Laotian National Army posts in these areas were established in the period June/July 1955.
 The attacks on these posts by the Pathet Lao and the subsequent counter attack by the Royal Laotian Government resulting in the withdrawal of the Pathet Lao from them, are all violations of the Geneva Agreement.
-28. PL/RLG December 1955.
-Alleged clashes between Pathet Lao and Laotian National Army during December/January 1955 near Ban Kohay in Sam Neua Pro- vince.
+3 3 PL/RLG December 1935.
+Alleged clashes between Pathet Lao and Laotian National Army during December/January 1956 near Ban Kohay in Sam Neua Pro- vince.
 Suspended.
-29 .
+2 0 .
 PL January 1956 Alleged plundering and terrorising by Royal Laotian Gevernment troops in Muong Peun area.
 Suspended.
 30. RLG January 1956.
-Alleged Pathet Lao attacks on Ban Houei Saye and firings on Commission helicopter, Suspended,
+Alleged Pathet Lao attacks on Ban Houei Saye and firings on Commission helicopter.
+Suspended.

-SI.
-No. Party Date Nature of complaint Result of investigations M of E. A./57 RLG January 1956 9561 / Complaint alleging Pathet Lao offensive activities near Boun Netia and seizing the Laotian National Army posts of Nam Thalleng and Ban Nan Chalong in the province of Phongsaly.
-It was found that: (a) the post situated 4 kilometres north east of Boun Neua on a hill Ban Thalleng was patrolled according to the Pathet Lao by the Pathet Lao up to 15 January, 1956 and according to the Laotian National Army by LNA up to 15 November, 1955. (b) Roress of Pathet Lao from 15 January 1956 and according to the witnesses of Pathet Lao from 15 January 1956 and according to the witnesses of Pathet Lao from 15 January 1956 and according to the witnesses of the Laotian National Army on 15 November, 1955. (b) Forces of the Pathet Lao patrolled within a distance of 120 metres on the carly morning of 17 February 1956. (c) Firing between the two forces took place.
-It is not clear who commerced firing but firing extended over a period of nine hears. (d) Casualties occurred on both sides. (e) As on February 1956, the post was not in Laotian National Army that ds.
-32. RLG/PL January 1956.
-1956.
-Alleged attack and firing in area of Phou Liou and Hour!
-Saye in Sam Neua province.
-Suspended, 33.
-PL/RLG February 1956 ; 1956.
-Alleged Pather Lao offensive activities near Boun Neua.
-Evidence showed that an action took place between the two forces but it was difficult to establish which party took the initiative.
-The Commission wrote letters to both Parties stressing the necessity for observance of cease-fire and represting them to desist from provocative activities.
-Pathet Lao February 1956, Lao 7 1956, • Albeed presence of remnants of Chinese Kromintang troops in the province of Phongsaly.
+· 元 10-2 Sl.
+No. Party Date Nature of complaint Result of investigations January 1956.
+Complaint alleging Pathet Lao offensive activities near Boun Neua and Army posts of Nam National Army posts of Nam Thalleng and Ban Nan Chalong in the province of Phongsaly.
+It was found that: (a) the post situated 4 kilometres north cast of Boun Neua on a hill Ban Thaleng was patrolled according to the Pathet Lao by the Pathet Lao up to 15 January.
+1956 and according to the Laotian National Army by LNA up to r5 November, 1955.
+The same post was occupied by the Laotian National Army according to the witnesses of Pathet Lao from 15 January 1956 and according to the witnesses of Pathet Lao from 15 January 1956 and according to the witnesses of the Laotian National Army on r5 November, 1955. (b) Forces of the Pathet Lao patrolled within a distance of 120 metres on the carly morning of 17 February 1956. (c) Fring between the two forces took place.
+It is not clear who commenced firing but firing extended over a period of nine hours. (d) Casualties occurred on both sides.
+8 80 RIG/PL January 1956.
+Alleged attack and firing in area of Phou Liou and Houri Saye in Sam Neua province.
 Suspended.
-35. PL/RLG February 1956. ; 195 6.
-Alleged classes and mining activities between two forces in Houei Thao area and around water point.
+33 PL/RLG February 1956.
+Alleged Pathet Lao offensive acti- vities near Boun Neua.
+Evidence showed that an action took place between the two forces but it was difficult to establish which parry took the initiative.
+The Commission wrote letters to both Parties stressing the necessity for observance of cease-fire and requesting them to degist from provocative activities. - Pathet Lao February 1956.
+Alleged presence of remnants of Chinese Kuomintang troops in the province of Phongsaly.
+Suspended.
+35- PL/RLG February 1956.
+Alleged clashes and mining acti- vittes between two forces in Houei Thao area and around water point.
 Suspended.